ucla-pls/pldi21-artifact/README.md

 - Version: 1.0

-The artifact have three main sections:
+The artifact have two main sections:

 1. *Getting Started Guide:* This is a short introduction to the artifact and explanation of how setup system.

 2. *Step-by-Step instruction:* Lists the findings supported by the artifact, and show how to reproduce the results.

-2. *Going Above and Beyond:* Talks about how to make changes to the system to support extension or further research.

 ## Getting Started Guide